Which city is cheaper, Hamburg or Amsterdam?

 The spring brings many poeple to Amsterdam as well as Hamburg.
 Many travelers come to Amsterdam for the activities around the city and the natural beauty.
 Also, many visitors come to Hamburg in the spring for the natural beauty.

 In the spring, Amsterdam is around the same temperature as Hamburg.
-Typically, the spring temperatures in Amsterdam in April are around 8°C (46°F), and Hamburg is about 8°C (46°F).
+Typically, the spring temperatures in Amsterdam in April average around 8°C (46°F), and Hamburg averages at about 8°C (46°F).

 In the spring, Amsterdam often gets around the same amount of sunshine as Hamburg.
 Amsterdam gets 166 hours of sunny skies this time of year, while Hamburg receives 161 hours of full sun.